DiCarloLab-Delft/PycQED_py3/README.md

 # PycQED

-A python based measurement environment for circuit-QED experiments build on top of the qcodes package by the [DiCarlo group](http://dicarlolab.tudelft.nl/) at [QuTech](http://qutech.nl/), Delft University of Technology.
+A python based measurement environment for circuit-QED experiments by the [DiCarlo group](http://dicarlolab.tudelft.nl/) at [QuTech](http://qutech.nl/), Delft University of Technology.
-This repository is not intended as a stand-alone package.
+This module is build on top of qcodes and is not intended as a stand-alone package.

 ## License
 This software is released under the [MIT License](LICENSE.md)